ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 1. Click in the corresponding row to expand the options for the backup you want to restore.
 2. Click the **Restore** button.
 3. Use the Dialog box to select from some available options.
 The new deployment is automatically named `<name>-restore-[timestamp]`, but you can rename it.
 You can also select the region where the new deployment is located.
-Cross-region restores are supported.
+Cross-region restores are supported, with the exception of restoring a `eu-de` backup to another region.
 4. Click the **Restore** button.
 A "restore from backup started" message appears.
 Clicking on **Your new instance is available now.** will take you to your _Resources List_.

 ### Restoring a Backup in the CLI